beaker-project/beaker/documentation/admin-guide/interface.rst

 *Editing a Group*.
 To edit a group, go to "Admin -> Groups" and click on the name of the group you wish to edit.
-From here you can add users, systems, and permisions to the group, as well as changing its display name and group name.
+From here you can add users, systems, and permissions to the group, as well as changing its display name and group name.

 *Group Activity*.